stappersg/vBook/src/features.md

 ### External services

 vSMTP supports SMTP delegation, command calls, and file databases.
-CCSV files and MySQL databases are supported.
+CSV files and MySQL databases are supported.

 Next versions will provide LDAP, NoSQL databases, and in-memory caches supports.
 Compliancy with [Postfix SMTP access policy delegation] and Unix/IP socket calls are planned for Q4/2022.